microsoft/hlsl-specs/proposals/templates/shader-model-template.md

 ## Instructions

+> This template is a guideline for documenting a shader model feature.
+> Unlike language-only features, these require DXIL changes and thereby if not
+> hardware support, then at least hardware driver support.
+> The section titles are meant to be retained in the final product,
+> but the descriptions are to outline what should be in those sections
+> and should be replaced by the feature-specific text.
+> However, not all sections may be required for all features.

 > This template wraps at 80-columns.
 You don't need to match that wrapping, but
 > having some consistent column wrapping makes it easier to view diffs on
 > GitHub's review UI.
 Please wrap your lines to make it easier to review.